ayamitani/svy_sm/README.md

-# Wrapper function to produce design-consistent stereotype model estimates
+# Wrapper function to produce design-consistent standard error estimates from weighted stereotype model

 This function can icnlude survey weights in stereotype model fitted with rrvglm() in VGAM package.